 Artisanal mastery, meticulous attention to detail and a homage to tradition come together in this new collection that effortlessly combines Salvatori’s iconic aesthetic with the versatility and natural charm of wood

-A Salvatori homage to wood
+A Salvatori homage to wood texture

 The Salvatori Wood Collection, which will be launched during Milan Design Week 2023, marks a return to our association with wood, completing a circle that began over 70 years ago.

 The Wood Collection signals a watershed moment in our history, underlining an important evolution that cements a link to our past.

 Visitors to our Milan showroom in via Solferino 11 will be among the first to get up close and personal with our first ever wood texture, and experience its warmth and wonderful tactility.

 Decorative boiserie for an elegant décor

 The Wood Collection is a tribute to Salvatori’s origins, bringing together tradition and innovation in four intriguing textures.

 The collection revisits four of our most popular finishes, reinterpreting Bamboo, Plissé, Spaghetti and Tratti in an elegant Coffee Oak wood.

 The result?
 Four striking variants that can be used for feature walls or as an elegant boiserie or wainscot either on their own or paired with their natural stone counterparts.